encode/django-rest-framework/docs/topics/jobs.md

 # Jobs

-Looking for a Django REST Framework related job?
-We highlight job vacancies by our awesome sponsors here and also provide a list of other job resources that may be helpful.
+Looking for a new Django REST Framework related role?
+On this site we provide a list of job resources that may be helpful.
+It's also worth checking out if any of [our sponsors are hiring][drf-funding].

-## Sponsors Who Are Hiring

-Coming soon.

-## Other Places to Look for Django REST Framework Jobs
+## Places to Look for Django REST Framework Jobs

 * [https://www.djangoproject.com/community/jobs/][djangoproject-website]
 * [https://www.python.org/jobs/][python-org-jobs]